 A choice of four highly engaging and participative workshop sessions covered a variety of topics:

-- Building digital skills for employability into the curriculum – Raphael Hallett and Matt Street from Keele Institute for Innovation and Teaching Excellence shared their plans to take students on a digital learning journey from reflecting on their digital development to critical use and fluency throughout their studies and facilitated workshop discussions
+- Building digital skills for employability into the curriculum – Raphael Hallett and Matt Street from Keele Institute for Innovation and Teaching Excellence shared their plans to take students on a digital learning journey from reflecting on their digital development to critical use and fluency throughout their studies and facilitated workshop discussions.
+See also Jisc’s employability toolkit and further information on our workshops on developing learner’s employability skills

 - Benchmarking online learning – an update for the NUS/Jisc benchmarking tool – with the current focus on online learning, Helen Beetham (consultant and researcher, University of Wolverhampton), is researching and updating our existing roadmap tool in partnership with students and staff from members.
 The new benchmarking tool for online learning will be available later in the year